 Once blended, transfer the finished fermented hot sauce into a storage container.
 Ideally, something that is glass and has an airtight lid.
 We like to store ours in fun swing top bottles, or simply in mason jars.
 It will last for up to a year in the refrigerator, which is where it should be stored.
 Shake to mix before use, because some separation is normal.

 Now you get to enjoy your very own tangy, sweet and spicy fermented hot sauce!
 We enjoy drizzling this sauce over, eggs, frittata, veggies with rice and beans, fiesta-style stuffed squash, lentils… the list goes on.
 Aaron likes to eat it with chips like salsa, or even add a dash to his soup!

 In all, I hope you love this recipe as much as we do!
+If you need any tips on growing your own peppers and chilis, learn more here.
 Please feel free to ask questions in the comments, share this post, and if you do make it – report back with a review!

 If you’re looking for more ways to use and preserve peppers, or simple and delicious fermented foods, check these out:

 - Preserving Peppers: Quick & Easy Refrigerator Pickled Peppers Recipe